 All exams have a cooling-off period in between attempts.
 You can view additional details on the cooling-off period here.

-We do not release the number of people that hold our certifications or the success rate of completion for them.
-The exam-taking experience and perceived difficulty is different for everyone and we don't want to needlessly discourage or encourage learners with numbers based on success or failure.
+We do not release the number of people who hold our certifications or the success rate of completing them.
+The exam-taking experience and perceived difficulty are different for everyone and we don't want to needlessly discourage or encourage learners with numbers based on success or failure.

 STILL HAVE QUESTIONS?